 The Annual Report for 2005 delivered to the 2006 AGM.

 The Annual Report for 2004 delivered to the 2005 AGM.

 We stand for people’s rights, and go in to bat for everyone’s civil liberties.
 We monitor police and security forces, and the actions and inaction of politicians.
 We review proposed legislation, to make it better, and keep watch on government departments and agencies.
 We work to keep Australia the free and open society it has traditionally been, where you can be yourself without undue interference from ‘authority’.
-Over 2014-2016, our main activities will be:
+Over 2020-2025, we expect our main activities to be:

 - promoting civil liberties – a fair go for everyone – in Australia;